Losing fat and building muscle mass: Can this be done simultaneously?

 So, what is the answer to this quandary?
 Try to maintain balance and avoid extremes.
 While trying to lose fat, it's important to work on preserving muscle.
 Dieters frequently lose lean body mass and experience decreases in their metabolic rate.
 Engaging in both resistance and cardio training may help with maintaining strength, muscle tone, and bone health.

 Losing fat and building muscle doesn't require miracles (or specific miracle products), but it does involve a smart approach to fitness and nutrition.
-Check out other Q&As in the Fitness & Nutrition archives for more ideas and tips.
+Check out other Q&As in the Nutrition & Physical Activity archives for more ideas and tips.
 Good luck with your fitness goals!